mjyoussef/delaunay-mosaics/README.md

-# Delaunay Mosaics: Generated Edge-Informed Triangulations of Images
+# Delaunay Mosaics: Generating Edge-Informed Triangulations of Images

 ## Baseline
 The baseline approach randomly samples points in an image, creates a triangulation from them, and fills in the color of each cell using the average pixel color.